Redick, Simmons lead Philadelphia to 11th straight win - Philly

+PHILADELPHIA (AP) - The focused 76ers have their eyes and hearts set on home-court advantage in the playoffs.

-PHILADELPHIA (AP) - J.J.
-Redick scored 19 points and Ben Simmons had 15 points and 12 rebounds to lead the Philadelphia 76ers to their 11th straight victory, 121-95 over the Brooklyn Nets on Tuesday night.
+J.J.
+Redick scored 19 points and Ben Simmons had 15 points and 12 rebounds to lead Philadelphia to its 11th straight victory, 121-95 over the Brooklyn Nets on Tuesday night.
+That kept the 76ers in fourth place in the Eastern Conference with five games remaining.

+"We don't hide from our goal," Philadelphia coach Brett Brown said.
+"We want home court."

+If the playoffs started on Wednesday, the 76ers would host a first-round series.
+They remained a half-game behind third-place Cleveland and in front of fifth-place Indiana, which began Tuesday a half-game behind Philadelphia.
+The 76ers have five games remaining, including Friday's home contest against the Cavaliers.

 Neither Simmons nor Redick played in the fourth quarter for Philadelphia, which won its third consecutive contest without All-Star center Joel Embiid.
 Embiid had surgery on Saturday after suffering an orbital fracture in his left eye in Wednesday's 118-101 win over the Knicks.
 Embiid will be out for the remainder of the regular season and is slated to return for the playoffs, although his exact return date is not known.